Hey there! We’re Tinkerbot Games! We publish board games and sell affordable gaming tables.

 A sideways move to Swindon, the land of roundabouts, Bevan fell into his current role as a microbiologist.
 It was here that the gaming cycle was fulfilled, as natural progression led Bevan to turn his hand and imagination to designing games of his own.
 Bevan now spends his time dreaming up new ideas whilst infecting those who stand still too long with his gaming lurgy.

 Bevan started his own games design company – Blue Cat Games – and continues to design games by himself under this name.
 A game from Blue Cat Games, Hack the Block, was one of the finalist entries for the UK Games Expo Redesign Competition.
 After the finalists had been announced, Gino and Tony approached Bevan and asked him to join them in working on their latest design The Tower of Tolroth.
 Bevan is a co-designer on Tolroth and will be working on future designs with Gino and Tony.

 You can contact Bevan on twitter at @Zombevan

-Originally trained as a teacher, Gino now splits his time between designing board games, promoting science in education, and delivering talks on the use of 3D printing in everyday life.
+Originally trained as a teacher, Gino now splits his time between designing board games, trying to get his 3D printer working, and supporting the Welsh tech community.

-Gino’s favourite aspect of gaming is seeing innovation and exciting new mechanics being designed into games.
+Gino’s favourite aspect of gaming is seeing innovative and exciting new mechanics being designed into games.

 You can contact Gino on twitter at @ginobrancazio